tyage/blog.tyage.net/content/posts/2021-04-02-improper-access-control-github-workflow/index.md

 date: 2021-04-02T22:28:00+09:00
 ---

+# Gain write permission of repositories with a bug in GitHub Actions

 GitHub Actions is a useful feature for the jobs, for example, building, publishing.

 I found a bug which allows unauthorized users to edit the main branch of the repositories in GitHub.